 After tossing out the earlier settlement, the court divided the merchants’ claims into two separate classes, one that focused on monetary damages and the other on making changes to Visa and Mastercard’s business practices.
 The proposed settlement is for the class focused on monetary damages.

 The earlier settlement was for as much as $7.25 billion, but the value was reduced after many of the country’s largest retailers, including Starbucks and Lowe’s Cos., opted out.
 Those merchants will have to decide whether to do so again once an opt out date has been set.

 When a cardholder makes a purchase with a credit or debit card, there is an interchange fee attributable to those transactions, which is usually 1% to 2% of the purchase price.
 Interchange fees typically account for the greatest part of the fees paid by merchants for accepting Visa and MasterCard cards.
 Visa and MasterCard set interchange fee rates for different kinds of transactions and publish them on their websites, usually twice a year.

-A preliminary settlement was approved by the Court on January 24th 2019.
-As of now, claim forms are not yet available from the class administrator and no claims filing deadline exists.
-If the current settlement is ultimately approved, no cost assistance will be available from the class administrator and class counsel during the claims-filing period.
-No one is required to sign up with any third-party service in order to participate in any settlement.
-For additional information, class members may visit www.paymentcardsettlement. com, the court approved website for this case.
-If you do however, wish to use our services to file your claim please click HERE
+Disclaimer: Claim forms are being delivered and are available online beginning December 1, 2023.
+No cost assistance will be available from the class Administrator and Class council during the claims-filing period.
+Class members need not sign up for a third party service in order to participate in any monetary relief.
+For additional information, class members may visit www.paymentcardsettlement.com, the court's approved website for this case.
+If you chose to use our services to assist you please CONTACT US.